Band Directors & Staff

 Mr. David Trumble, CUES Band Director

-We welcome David Trumble back to Carrollton City Schools after having been away from us for the past ten years.
+David Trumble is in his second year back to Carrollton City Schools after having been away from us for the past ten years.
+Under his leadership our CUES band enrollment has more than doubled.
 He received his Bachelor of Music degree in Education from Tennessee Tech University and his Master of Music degree in Trumpet Performance from the University of West Georgia.

-He is currently in his 20th year as an educator and will be in charge of our 5th and 6th grade band program at Carrollton Upper Elementary School as well as being on staff with the Carrollton Trojan Marching Band.
+He is currently in his 21st year as an educator and will be in charge of our 5th and 6th grade band program at Carrollton Upper Elementary School as well as being on staff with the Carrollton Trojan Marching Band.
+Because of his numerous accolades and experience in music education, the University of West Georgia has added him to their Music Education Faculty for the fall of 2020, where he will help prepare the next generation of music educators.
 In addition to teaching, he has also worked as a freelance trumpeter in Memphis, TN, and Atlanta, GA metropolitan areas for over 25 years.

 Since moving to Georgia in 2002, he has served as guest conductor, clinician, performer, and adjudicator for band programs and honor bands in the metro Atlanta area.
 Mr. Trumble is a member of the Carroll Symphony Orchestra and the Basement Brass Quintet.
 His wife is Stephanie Trumble, and his children are Izzy Herring and Kenji Trumble.